Research

 Network Formation and Social Norms Under Complentarities: Statics and Dynamics by A. Jahić

-This study examines how complementarities—where individuals benefit from aligning their actions with their neighbors—shape network formation and the emergence of social norms.
-I analyze both pairwise stability and efficiency within static and dynamic models of strategic interaction.
+This study examines how local complementarities—where individuals benefit from aligning their actions with their neighbors—shape network formation and the emergence of social norms.
+I analyze both pairwise stability and efficiency within static and dynamic models of network formation.

 Policy Briefs